 About 90% of managers complete their trial period without issue.
 As long as you continue to show up as an A-Player, we will be celebrating your graduation soon!

 After the initial onboarding/setup of logistics, managers get paid for each training step they complete with one-time stipends:

-Hours logged during the 30-day trial period (with clients) are billed at the $12/hr rate, which bumps up to the standard $15/hr once you successfully graduate.
+Hours logged during the 30-day trial period (with clients) are billed at the designated training rate, which bumps up to the designated standard rate once you successfully graduate.

 Once you've successfully completed your training tasks, we will then book a call with you when we have a potential client match.